 Blackfriars was opened in 2001 by Andy and Sam Hook following on from the success of the critically acclaimed Sidney’s Restaurant in Tynemouth.
-The restaurant is now run by a team of exceptional staff headed up by General Manager Ruth Hall and Head Chef Dan Duggan.
+The restaurant is now run by a team of exceptional staff headed up by General Manager Ruth Terrington and Head Chef Dan Duggan.

 "a former physicist who once blew himself-up on stage, Andy is not your conventional restaurateur!"

 Andy is originally from Cambridge and graduated in Physics at Swansea University where he preferred playing electric guitar and drums in rock bands, more famous for their pyrotechnics than the quality of music!